Mommy (2014 film): Plot

 Die finds a lawyer, a neighbour and a potential love interest, who is willing to help them with Steve's case.
 The three of them go out to a karaoke restaurant for the evening.
 Over the night, Steve is increasingly agitated by the atmosphere and what he sees as his mother's sexual interest in the lawyer.
 Steve decides to sing, but is taunted by the audience, leading to a fight.
 They are thrown out.
 Steve, Die and their lawyer argue, ending with Die slapping the lawyer in retaliation for him slapping Steve, driving the lawyer away.
 Die in turn shouts at Steve for continually being an issue in her life, whereupon Steve runs away.
 He returns the following morning.

-Die continues to try and help her son and rebuild their lives, but while out shopping with Steve and Kyla, Steve disappears.
+Die continues to try to help her son and rebuild their lives, but while out shopping with Die and Kyla, Steve disappears.
 He is found by Kyla after slitting his wrists.
 Although he survives, Die comes to realise she is running out of options.
 One day Die and Kyla surprise Steve with a picnic, and on the drive Die finds herself reflecting on all the dreams she had for her son to live a fulfilled, happy life.
 The trio end up not at a picnic site as the faux ending implies, but at a hospital to commit Steve under S-14.
 Upon realising the deception by the two women, Steve angrily resists attempts to apprehend him by hospital staff.
 Die begins to regret the decision when she helplessly watches the officials use violence and tasers to subdue him.

 Kyla announces she is moving to Toronto and Die encourages her.
 Kyla is relieved Die is not upset.
 While explaining how much she enjoyed her time with Die and Steve, she accidentally makes a faux-pas about 'abandoning her family'.
 Die responds that she holds on to hope that her life and the life she envisages for her son will come to fruition.
 Kyla returns home as Die privately breaks down in tears.
 While preparing dinner and doing translation work, Die misses a phone call from Steve.